Managing and Understanding your Guest List CSV

-When a customer completes a transaction for one of your events, their details are recorded in a handy “.CSV” spreadsheet document which can be downloaded on your event dashboard as a guest list.
+When an attendee completes an order to one of your events, the details of the order are collected in a handy .CSV spreadsheet document that can be downloaded from your event dashboard, edited if desired and used as a guest list.

-Firstly, select the column you’d like to organise by and then select the entire sheet by typing Ctrl + A (Windows) or Cmd + A (Mac).
-Then select the ‘Sort & Filter Menu’ and choose which order you’d like the sheet to be organised by.
+- Columns can be organised depending on your preference - this can be alphabetically by attendee name, order date or even ticket type.
+To do this, ensure the title row is "frozen" so that it isn't included when organising the data.
+Then select the entire sheet by typing Ctrl + A (Windows) or Cmd + A (Mac) and then select the ‘Sort & Filter Menu’ and choose which order you’d like the sheet to be organised by